-If you received unsatisfactory service and want to deduct part of your gratuities fee, you can discuss the problem with the ship’s Guest Services before the end of your cruise to see about an adjustment.
+If you received bad service and want to deduct part of your gratuities fee, you can discuss the problem with the ship’s Guest Services before the end of your cruise to see about an adjustment.

 What if I want to pay more?

-Norwegian’s website states “While you should not feel obligated to offer a gratuity, all of our staff are encouraged to “go the extra mile,” so they are permitted to accept cash gratuities for exceptional or outstanding service if you care to offer them.”
+Norwegian’s website states “While you should not feel obligated to offer a gratuity, all of our staff are encouraged to ‘go the extra mile,’ so they are permitted to accept cash gratuities for exceptional or outstanding service if you care to offer them.”

-People who provide you with service on land, such as baggage handlers and shore excursion operators, are not affiliated with the cruise line.
+Furthermore, people who provide you with service on land, such as baggage handlers and shore excursion operators, are not affiliated with the cruise line.
 They should be tipped separately.

 For example, if you get a $10 drink from the bar, you’ll actually be charged $12 after the 20% tip that’s included.

 Finally, if you order room service it is customary to tip the person bringing the food $3-5 as a thank you.
-Note that the room service charge does not go to the person bringing the food.

 As mentioned above, remember that if you select the drink package as part of Norwegian’s “Free at Sea” offer, you will still have to pay the 20% gratuity on its value.

 Also keep in mind that the 20% gratuity is already added in when you sign the receipt for a drink at the bar.
 Even so, there will be a line for an additional tip.
-Feel free to tip more if you like, but know that you’ve already paid and it’s not required.
+Feel free to tip more if you like, but know that you’ve already paid, and it’s not required.

-If you’re wondering how much you’ll pay for gratuities based details of your actual cruise (including type of cabin, length, and how many people you’ll be traveling with), then you can use Cruzely’s free gratuity calculator.
+If you’re wondering how much you’ll pay for gratuities based on details of your actual cruise (including type of cabin, length, and how many people you’ll be traveling with), then you can use Cruzely’s free gratuity calculator.